vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/kulakaraNi-devarAvaH/guidelines-to-shAnkara-vedAnta.md

 is 63774 CHRY".
 The meaning here is no one wants to determine one-self whether 'am' or 'not' etc, through Pramānas before going to know the outer objects.
 So it is ĀTMĀNAN PRAMAYA (this is the correct reading).

-In the empirical view when the Pramātr himself is Self-established there is no necessity to say that the nature of the Self, who is the Witness of the Pramāts should be known by Pramanas.
-For this reason Shankara has said here in chronological order the words SIDDHE HI ATMANI (E fe 37r54f-this denotes the true nature of the Self who is the Witness) PRAMĀTARI ( haft --this denotes that the same true nature appears as if he has taken the garb of Pramātr or Ego through the adjuncts like mind, intellect, sense organs etc.).
-By this it is proved that the true nature of the Self being a Witness comes first and then the same Şelf appears as Pramāt» (as per chronology).
+In the empirical view when the Pramātr̥ himself is Self-established there is no necessity to say that the nature of the Self, who is the Witness of the Pramātr̥ should be known by Pramanas.
+For this reason Shankara has said here in chronological order the words SIDDHE HI ATMANI (E fe 37r54f-this denotes the true nature of the Self who is the Witness) PRAMĀTARI ( haft --this denotes that the same true nature appears as if he has taken the garb of Pramātr̥ or Ego through the adjuncts like mind, intellect, sense organs etc.).
+By this it is proved that the true nature of the Self being a Witness comes first and then the same Şelf appears as Pramātr̥ (as per chronology).
 So the Witness is the Self-established one who is of the nature of pure consciousness ( अनुभवात्मक) as already said as per S.Bh-4/1/2 and no Pramānas (in truments of knowledge) are necessary to prove it.
 Hence there is no necessory to take view points of Nyāya Shāstra and Tarka Shastra which rely on Pramānas to prove anya thing, in Vedānta.
 The Self is Aprameya (THÀT).

 (i) Bịha—4/4/20 : "pageTA 17" 11 (ii) Gitā-2/18: "falfaTET STARTET 11"